HazyResearch/model-patching/README.md

 python -m augmentation.methods.robust.train --config augmentation/configs/stage-2/{mnist-correlation,waterbirds,celeba}/{camel,gdro,erm}/config.yaml
 ```

+These configs are supplied to the `augmentations/methods/robust/train.py` file.
+You can find a template configuration file to run end-model training experiments at `augmentation/configs/template_robust_training.yaml`.

+We include an implementation of the Group DRO trainer as well as various consistency penalties at `augmentation/methods/robust/utils.py`.
+They should be easy to port over to your own codebase.

 <!-- ## Citation
 If you use our codebase, or otherwise found our work valuable, please cite us
 ```
 @inproceedings{goelmodelpatching,
-  title={Model Patching: Closing the Subgroup Performance Gap with Data Augmentation}, author={Karan Goel and Albert Gu and Sharon Li and Christopher Re}, booktitle={Arxiv}, year={2020}
+  title={Model Patching: Closing the Subgroup Performance Gap with Data Augmentation}, author={Karan Goel and Albert Gu and Yixuan Li and Christopher Re}, booktitle={Arxiv}, year={2020}
 }
 ``` -->
+## Questions and Feedback
+For feedback on our work, and any specific questions, feel free to reach out at `kgoel [at] cs [dot] stanford [dot] edu`.